abspicer/stat_826_test/ReadMe.md

 This is our test for stat 826. :)

+Conflict Test!